 Teen Wellness as a School Based Approach

 Schools are an important setting in which to contribute to the development of healthy sexuality and to reduce risk-taking behavior.
 Comprehensive sexuality education provides young people with information and skills which will enable them to make sound decisions now and in the future.
 With the ultimate goal of reducing one or more sexual behaviors that lead to unintended pregnancy and sexually transmitted infections, the Teen Wellness Initiative at CCBH has been providing evidence-based human sexuality programming in a classroom setting throughout the county for over ten years.

 The Teen Wellness Initiative will coordinate programming in targeted school districts throughout the county.
-Using approved evidence based comprehensive sexual health curricula, programming will be delivered to 5th - 8th grade students within the inner ring suburbs and to 9th and 10th graders within the Cleveland Metropolitan School Disctrict as part of their comprehensive K-12 Responsible Sexual Behavior (RSB) program.
+Using approved evidence based comprehensive sexual health curricula, programming will be delivered to 5th - 9th grade students within the inner ring East suburbs and to youth who attend the LGBT Center of Greater Cleveland.